jjurm/wav-meta-tagger/README.md

   >  /Samples_gen/Loops/Drum Loops/Ambient/looperman-l-2247732-0267144-hbs-vintage-psychedelica-bonk-110bpm.wav
   + BPM: 110.0 + Tempo-sync
 ```

+Running `python main.py DIR --add-metadata` will add metadata to the original files in-place.

 Metadata are stored using the RIFF format.
 More details in the `src/riff_metadata_transformer.py` file.